lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## Abstract

 ## Introduction
-Life Sciences has entered the big-data age; we have an unprecedented detailed view on the storage and processing of information within biological systems.
+Life Science has entered the big-data age; we have an unprecedented detailed view on the storage and processing of information within biological systems.
 This view is possible due to the ever decreasing prices of sequencing of DNA, RNA and protein.
-Consequently, biologist are challenged less with acquiring data, and more with its organising, processing and gaining insight from it.
+Consequently, biologist are challenged less with acquiring data and more with its organising, processing and interpreting.
 Phylogenetics is one answer to that challenge.
 Phylogenetics organises sequences by their hypothesised evolution: in phylogenetic trees.
-Afteral, how does anything in biology make sense except in the light of evolution.
+Afterall, how does anything in biology make sense except in the light of evolution.

 This chapter accompanies a practical workflow to infer phylogenetic trees.
-It is an interactive document on GitHub which I made and used during my PhD and may be used by others as well.
+It is an interactive document on GitHub which I made and used during my PhD and may be used and improved by others as well.
 This work does not try to sumarise the background needed to propperly read trees and collect data as @VanHooff2019, nor does it summarise recent technological advantages in the field as @Kapli2020.
 Hence, consider these two works as essential reading before bringing this workflow into practice.
-I do include a basic introduction of phylogeny: the bare minimum to understand the choices made and use-cases examplified.
+I do include a basic introduction of phylogeny: the bare minimum to understand the design choices made and use cases examplified.

 With my phylogeny workflow, I aim to provide a practical guide aiding novice users in making phylogenies.
 In this document I summarise the workflow, the choices I made in designing it, and examples of its implementation.